ZornsLemma/basictool/README.md

 ```
 $ basictool --help
 ```
 to see all the options.
+The [man page](man-page.pdf) provides full documentation; the link is to a pre-formatted PDF, but the original can be found in the man directory.

 ## Building